TrustAI/CROWD/README.md

 *Corresponding Author

+Our work has been accepted by [Findings of the Association for Computational Linguistics: EMNLP 2024](https://aclanthology.org/volumes/2024.findings-emnlp/)
 A certified robustness verification is proposed with theoretical guarantees targeted to the NLP classifier against backdoor attacks.

 ##  Abstract